 - Spread sweet potato mixture into a buttered 9"x13" baking dish.
 Set aside.

 - In a separate medium mixing bowl, add brown sugar and flour for topping.
 Whisk together.
 Add butter and cut in with a pastry cutter or potato masher.
 Stir in chopped pecans.
 Sprinkle evenly on top of sweet potato mixture in baking dish.

-- Bake pie at 400° for about 30 minutes or until cooked through.
+- Bake casserole at 375°F for about 30 minutes or until cooked through.